jamesdanylik/www-jamesdanylik-com/README.md

 Travis-CI makes builds daily and on-commit, before depoying the resulting site to [james.danylik.com](https://james.danylik.com).
 (Or will; this is still being worked on at this phase!)

-'Master' contains the upstream branch of gatsby-advanced-starter; my public site is on the 'public' branch, to better facilitate merging changes from upstream.
-Finally, there is a 'private' branch which hosts the forward development version of the site, but this is only available on my private git server (otherwise, it wouldn't really be 'private', would it?).